 - A crystal globe – and twirl this daily.
-The NE sector belongs to the earth element and twirlling the globe represents “big earth”, thereby activating this sector for study and academic luck, and fun for your child too
+The NE sector belongs to the earth element and twirling the globe represents “big earth”, thereby activating this sector for study and academic luck, and fun for your child too!

 - A crystal point with wisdom mantra – every student should own a personal study crystal to energize for academic achievement.
 Let your child choose the crystal themselves as it should feel comfortable in their hand.
 They can hold the facetted crystal point when studying and place it in the NE of their desk when they are not using it.
 Using a study crystal keeps them focused and is said to improve their memory.

 - A study amulet to keep in their pencil case or attached to their school bag.